jamesallardice/sublime-setup/README.md

 It should work with Sublime Text 3, but some of the packages I use regularly do not yet.

+**This is written for use on OS X. It won't work on Windows, or any other OS.**

 ## Setup

 Simply clone the repository and run the setup script from within the directory: